eyosolutions/game-hub/README.md

-# game-hub
+# game-hub web-app
-Using React 18
+Using React 18, TypeScript, ChakraUI, React-Query and Zustand